Table of Contents

 Gupta Padmasana Practice Routine

-The practice routine of Hidden Lotus Position includes precautionary measures, preparatory poses, step by step procedure, and follow up poses.
+The practice routine of Hidden Lotus Position includes precautionary measures, preparatory poses, step-by-step procedures, and follow-up poses.

 Gupta Padmasana Safety and Precautions